n21rl/islands-net/src/site/notes/Locations/Northern Scattered Isles/New Destiny/Shops of the Pirate Republic.md

 ## Apothecary: The Dripping Vial

 The Dripping Vial is a small and dimly lit shop that sells potions, ointments, and other concoctions, as well as miscellaneous ingredients.
 The shelves are overflowing with a messy assortment of jars of various sizes, containing bubbling liquids, strange herbs, and mysterious powders.
 A door chime made out of small glass bottles notifies **Lungwort**, the shop owner when the door opens.
-He is a crusty elderly tortle who has been living on the island since before it was named New Destiny by Steorrian explorers.
+He is a crusty elderly Tortle who has been living on the island since before it was named New Destiny by Steorrian explorers.
 He possesses a vast wealth of knowledge about his craft and has a rivalry with Valeria of Sticks and Stones, with whom he competes for ingredients that she prefers to use as spell components.
-He is rumored to also dabble in poison-making.
+He is rumoured to also dabble in poison-making.

 ### Wares